 Cigar Chomper: Wolverine constantly smokes a cigar while at the beach, ruining Professor X's and Magneto's chess game.
 Deadpool later uses the animator's stylus to torment Wolvie and turn the cigar into a stick of dynamite.
 Finally, once it starts raining, he refuses to spit out his cigar even though it becomes soggy.

-Creator Cameo: Stan Lee appears in all the Marvel superhero shorts.
-And in the Batman short, only to quickly realize he's not supposed to be here.
-In the second season, these cameos increase to Once an Episode, regardless of the hero's original publisher.
+Stan Lee appears in all the Marvel superhero shorts.
+And in the first Batman short, only to quickly realize he's not supposed to be here.
+Starting in the second season, these cameos increase to Once an Episode, regardless of the hero's original publisher.